-- 2. Denefits accounty from this technique in the past have been innumerable.
-In addition to identifying espionage agents, including illegals, vital cryptographic information has been obtained.
-Without Cryptographic material which often can be obtained only from these operations, much significant diplomatic traffic cannot be deciphered even with the most sophisticated equipment.
-Such cryptographic material has been valued at millions of dollars in terms of the savings in cryptanalytic resources and in terms of the high-level intelligence information which it produced. - 3.
-In the past this technique, when used against subversives, has produced valuable intelligence material.
+2. Denefits accouing from this technique in the past have been innumerable.
+In addition to identifying exploring agents, including illegals, vital cryptographic information has been obtained.
+Without cryptographic material which often can be obtained only from these operations, much significant diplomatic traffic cannot be deciphered even with the most sophisticated equipment.
+Such cryptographic material has been valued at millions of dollars in terms of the savings in cryptavalytic resources and in terms of the high-level intelligence information which it produced.